 Our purpose with this analysis is to explain two things: voter registration and voter turnout.
 As dependent variables, each of these is binary.
 A registration value of 1 indicates being registered to vote and a turnout value of 1 indicates having turned out to vote, whereas zeros for each variable indicate the opposite.
 Traditionally, a simple binary logit model is appropriate for this type of analysis.
 However, because we are especially interested in the differing effects of state institutions on turnout and registration, we wish to control for the random disturbances that may be unique to each of the 50 US states.
-We do this with a random-effects logit model.
-We estimate four such random-effects logit models: one predicting voter registration and another predicting turnout for each of the general elections in 1998 and 2000.
+We do this with a random-effects logit models: one predicting voter registration and another predicting turnout for each of the general elections in 1998 and 2000.